leaf-ai/studio-go-runner/docs/azure.md

 ## Administration Prerequisites

-TheAzure installation process will generate a number of keys and other valuable data during the creation of cloud based compute resources that will need to be sequestered in some manner.
+The Azure installation process will generate a number of keys and other valuable data during the creation of cloud based compute resources that will need to be sequestered in some manner.
 In order to do this a long-lived host should be provisioned provisioned for use with the administration steps detailed within this document.

+Your linux account should have an ssh key generated, see ssh-keygen man pages

-Azure can run Kubernetes as a platform for fleet management of machines and container orchestration using ace-engine, the preferred means of doing this, at least until AKS can support machine types that have GPU resources. kubectl can be installed using instructions found at:
+Azure can run Kubernetes as a platform for fleet management of machines and container orchestration using AKS supporting regions with machine types that have GPU resources. kubectl can be installed using instructions found at:

 - kubectl https://kubernetes.io/docs/tasks/tools/install-kubectl/